joshholla/dotfiles/README.md

 dotfiles.git
 ============

+Files that I use to get by. (for the most part).
+Based on the excellent introduction to all things cool over at http://github.com/startup-class/setup

+## Original comments
 Clone and run this on a new EC2 instance running Ubuntu 12.04.2 LTS to configure your `bash` and `emacs` development environment as follows:
 [This is going to be edited to my liking]